 Learn how to make a gnome hat for a sock gnome, wood gnome, pinecone gnome, and so much more.
 You can make a felt gnome hat, fabric hat, or even a gnome hat using a sweater sleeve!

-Learn How to Make a Gnome Hat Seven Easy Ways
+Learn How to Gnome Hats

 Here at Ruffles and Rain Boots, I make a lot of gnomes… No really, it’s a thing around here and I absolutely love it.
 I have made hundreds of Christmas gnomes, felt gnomes, and all manner of DIY gnome crafts.

 Get Secret Gnomes, Tips, & Freebies Delivered!